Explore deep coastal fjords and breathtaking mountain landscapes in a land of the midnight sun!

-Norway’s got it all – breathtaking landscapes, friendly locals, fascinating culture and some of the most stunning summer hiking there is.
+Norway’s got it all – incredible landscapes, friendly locals, a fascinating culture and some of the most stunning summer hiking there is.

-Next, we’ll sea kayak through the fjords.
-On our three-day trip, we’ll paddle among Norway’s famous fjords, including Nærøyfjord, a UNESCO World Heritage Site.
+From here, we’ll head to Voss to sea kayak through the fjords.
+Working with professional guides, we’ll learn basic paddling skills before heading out on our three-day trip.
+We’ll paddle among Norway’s famous fjords, hiking on the second day to look back on just how far we’ve come.
 We’ll cook together each night with our guides, enjoying Norway’s 24-hour summer light.

-We finish with a backpacking trip through Aurlandsdalen, one of Norway’s classic hiking routes.
-The locals are adamant that there are trolls along this route, but we’ll cross that bridge when it comes.
-Our sense of camaraderie will be strong now, and we’ll be at our best as we enjoy the beauty of Norway’s natural world on our trek together.
+We finish with a backpacking trip through Jotunheimen National Park.
+In one of Norway’s most popular national parks, we’ll enjoy panoramic views from some of Norway’s highest mountains.
+Our sense of camaraderie will be strong now, and we’ll be at our best as we finish the trek over one of Norway’s most popular locations, the Besseggen ridge.

 Back in Oslo, we will reflect on the things we’ve accomplished and the friends we’ve made.
 There will be stories to tell, and we’ll know that when we head home, this journey will stay with us forever.
 Having spent time in such a unique place, with people that we’ve come to rely on, our need to explore will continue to grow.